Moira Smith, MD, MPH

 We believe that one of the biggest mistakes would be not being true to yourself or to the program that is interviewing you.
 Make sure you are serious about applying somewhere before going on an interview.
 If you do not have a serious interest in attending a specific program, then it is advised that you do not interview at that program.
 If you are seen as dishonest during this process, that view may stick with you longer than you would like.
 Remember, this is an increasingly small professional world, so treat everyone as you would like to be treated.

-All variable, but as a general rule of thumb, you should start applying in the late summer as interview season generally starts in the Fall.
+Deadlines vary, but as a general rule of thumb, you should start applying in the late summer as interview season generally starts in the fall.

 Tips for writing your personal statement